 Tech is on the up and up

-He’s the head of cognitive computing at IBM, so he’s kind of got a dog in this hunt.
+On the other hand, he’s the head of cognitive computing at IBM.
+He’s kind of got a dog in this hunt.
 Some other really smart people – Bill Gates, Stephen Hawking and Elon Musk, for example, three dudes to whom it often pays to listen – are saying the opposite.

 OK, I don’t hear Microsoft office drones or Musk-branded actual drones coming to get me.
 But maybe they just blue-screened and need a reboot before they march down my street like Cybermen and arrest me for heresy, so let’s get serious.